puniverse/pulsar/docs/manual/index.md

 An actor can be `join`ed, just like a fiber.

+{:.alert .alert-info}
+**Note**: Just like fibers, spawning an actor is a very cheap operation in both computation and memory.
+Do not fear creating many (thousands, tens-of-thousands or even hundereds-of-thousands) actors.

 ### Sending and Receiving Messages

 An actor's mailbox is a channel, that can be obtained with the `mailbox-of` function.
 You can therefore send a message to an actor like so: